billguastalla/visualisations/Features/FEATURES.md

 Find a way of rendering fractals in 3D: Most importantly, find out how best to wind a mesh across iteratively generated points from the above sets..

+## Trees

+- Trees built as graphs of nodes, who blow in the wind.
+- One track influences the flexibility of the tree
+- Another track affects the strength of the wind flowing through it.

 ## Visualisations: Inspiration from Physics